 Next, thanks for making it over to my page.
-I realize that between work, avoiding your loved ones, and impending doom, it's nearly impossible to read more than four words at a time anymore, so I'll keep this short.
+I realize that between work, avoiding your loved ones, and impending doom, it's nearly impossible to read more than four words at a time, so I'll keep this short.

 I'm primarily a stand up comedian and comedy writer.
 Sometimes I write sad things, too, but those things generally stay in a journal to be published when I die - more detailed instructions on that later.
 I also do a lot of storytelling shows, most notably, The Moth.
 Before I started any of that, I studied improv at Second City Hollywood, where I got to work with some incredibly talented people and go on to be a part of their house ensemble, before focusing entirely on stand up.

 I finished a month-long, national tour in December 2014, that I booked and produced with two other comedians.
 As #WalkofShameTour, we were featured in several spots on morning news, radio and in newspapers.
 It was so successful, that we did it again in March 2015, this time as Road Kill Comedy Tour.
 We filmed #WalkofShameTour and are currently shopping it as a docuseries through MadCow Productions.
 I've been in the Hollywood Fringe Festival, contributed to Mtv's Girl Code blog, wrote and shot a sketch for MetalBlade Records and was in a Klondike spec commercial that was a top 4 contest finalist.
 I've had a story featured on the Tim Conway Jr show on KFI.
 I've worked on two short films for the annual Directors Guild contest, won a Competitive Erotic Fan Fiction - a show whose podcast was recently named one of the top 20 podcasts by Rolling Stone, and performed in Tel Aviv, Israel.
 I also wrote an ad campaign for Thornberg & Forester for 'The Minority Report with Larry Wilmore,' that made it all the way to Jon Stewart and Larry Wilmore, before they decided to go in another direction entirely with the show.
 A personal highlight of mine is having told a story on 'The Tim Conway Jr Show' on KFI.